Sledmine/mercury/README.md

 # Installing Mercury

-To download and use Mercury in your computer you have to download Windows binaries from the [releases](https://github.com/Sledmine/Mercury/releases) tab or from the official site, there is an installer for easier installation.
+To download and use Mercury in your computer you have to download Windows binaries from the [releases](https://github.com/Sledmine/Mercury/releases) tab or from the official site, there is an installer for easier setup.

 # Documentation